Cardinals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has put up 47 hits with seven doubles, eight home runs and 27 walks.
-He has driven in 21 runs with six stolen bases.
+- Andrew McCutchen has 49 hits with seven doubles, eight home runs and 28 walks.
+He has driven in 21 runs with seven stolen bases.

-- McCutchen has picked up at least one hit in two games in a row.
-During his last five outings he is batting .313 with a double, three walks and an RBI.
+- McCutchen has picked up a hit in three straight games.
+During his last five outings he is hitting .368 with a double, four walks and an RBI.

 McCutchen Recent Games